 TechPro

-Compliance and HR resource costs have always been seen as ‘dead money’ by company accountants, because they are there to check on what other people have already done.
+Compliance processes and HR resource costs have always been seen as ‘dead money’ by company accountants because they are there to check on what other people have already done.

 Client onboarding alone has accelerated digital transformation into the world of BigTech.
 Those regulated businesses that have progressed further than others in the digital transformation arena already experience the following benefits:

-- Improved customer onboarding: Effortless customer experience is the holy grail, in today’s ‘always on’ environment.
-Automated KYC/KYB onboarding removes the roadblocks on a customer’s journey, improving the experience and reducing abandonment
+Effortless customer experience is the holy grail in today’s ‘always on’ environment.
+Automated KYC/KYB onboarding removes the roadblocks on a customer’s journey, improving the experience and reducing abandonment.

-- Regulatory compliance: Manual onboarding checks, particularly at a high volume, are both cumbersome and open to human error.
+Manual onboarding checks, particularly at a high volume, are both cumbersome and open to human error.
 Digital interventions speed up the process hugely, as well as providing enhanced accuracy and improved levels of compliance adherence.
-This is true throughout the processes, from onboarding to monitoring and remediation
+This is true throughout the processes, from onboarding to monitoring and remediation.

-- Competitive advantage: A considered competitive strategy based on digital experience, gives a business an edge and maintains its position as a leader in its market.
-The bottom line is that digital transformation has the ability to help businesses grow and succeed, simply due to the efficiencies it brings
+A considered competitive strategy based on digital experience gives a business an edge and maintains its position as a leader in its market.
+The bottom line is that digital transformation has the ability to help businesses grow and succeed simply due to the efficiencies it brings – allowing you to compete effectively.

-- Customer acquisition and retention: A frictionless customer experience is critical to customer acquisition and retention.
-From the point of KYC/KYB onboarding through to ongoing AML monitoring and remediation, automation can improve both acquisition and retention
+A frictionless customer experience is critical to customer acquisition and retention.
+From the point of KYC/KYB onboarding through to ongoing AML monitoring and remediation, automation can improve both acquisition and retention.

-- Operational efficiencies: As businesses digitise and automate labour-intensive legacy and resource-heavy manual processes, they are made more efficient to drive operational savings as well as reducing time to revenue
+As businesses digitise and automate labour-intensive legacy and resource-heavy manual processes, they are made more efficient to drive operational savings as well as reducing time to revenue.

 Digital transformation can undoubtedly bring widespread benefits across a range of industries, but in particular for regulated entities, who are under close and heavy scrutiny from regulators.